November 2nd History, Trivia, and Fun Facts

 Today’s Random Trivia and Shower Thoughts

-The US election day is always held on a Tuesday because in 1845 farmers often needed a full day to travel by horse-drawn vehicles to the county seat to vote.
-Farmers would leave Monday, vote on Tuesday, and be back in time for market day, which was on Wednesday.
+The US election day is always held on a Tuesday because in 1845, farmers often needed a full day to travel by horse-drawn vehicles to the county seat to vote.
+Farmers would leave Monday, vote on Tuesday, and be back in time for market day on Wednesday.
 The earliest possible date is November 2, and the latest possible date is November 8.

 The earliest example of media distorting my reality was my belief that cats and dogs are sworn enemies like bears and sharks are.

 “It’s alive!
 It’s alive!” – Henry Frankenstein (Colin Clive) in Frankenstein, 1931

 A flock of crows is known as a murder.
 Two is attempted murder.
 Three is a crow-d.

 Most Disney Pixar movies are about characters getting lost and finding their way home, usually finding friends on the way.

 Avatar was the biggest film of all time.
 Avatar’s impact on popular culture is people talking about it having no cultural impact.